Skip navigation

 What to Expect at Your Office Visit

-Hypermobile joints often accompany other symptoms that, taken together, define a specific syndrome or condition.
+Hypermobile joints often occur with other symptoms that, taken together, define a specific syndrome or condition.
 A diagnosis is based on a family history, medical history, and a complete physical exam.
+The exam includes a close look at your muscles and bones.

 Alternative Names